Skip to content

 Are You Involved in a Workplace Harassment Case?

-The firm analyzes whether the facts constitute the offense of Art.
-173.1 CP or belong to the labor sphere, and takes on the defense with a rigorous evidentiary strategy.
+The firm analyses whether the facts constitute the offence of Art.
+173.1 CP or belong to the labor sphere, and takes on the defence with a rigorous evidentiary strategy.

 Contact the firm: +34 91 078 65 74